yanalish/yanalish/README.md

 Hi! ✨
 I’m Yana.

-I recently completed my PhD with the Oxford Control Group and moved to sunny California to work as a postdoctoral researcher for AMBER Lab 🤖 at the California Institute of Technology (Caltech).
+I recently completed my PhD with the Oxford Control Group and moved to sunny California to work as a postdoctoral researcher for AMBER Lab 🤖 at Caltech.

 My academic background is in engineering, mainly aerodynamics ✈️ and control 👩‍💻.
 My research focuses on developing efficient, high-fidelity methods for safe optimization-based control, also with applications in aerospace systems 🚀, particularly safe spacecraft autonomy.